mskcc/tempo/docs/running-the-pipeline.md

 :::

 ::: warning Be aware
 Tempo can deal with any number of sequencing lanes per sample, in any combination of lanes split or combined across multiple FASTQ pairs.
 By default, Tempo will look for all distinct sequencing lanes in provided FASTQ files.
 The pipeline uses this and the instrument, run, and flowcell IDs from the _sequence identifiers_ in the input FASTQs to generate all different read group IDs for each sample.
 This information is used by the base quality score recalibration steps of the GATK suite of tools.
+If FASTQ files name explicitly specified the lane name in the format of `_L(\d){3}_` ("_L" + "3 integer" + "_"), the pipeline will assume this FASTQ files contain only one lane, and it will skip scanning and splitting the FASTQ files, and give one read group ID all the reads in the FASTQ files.
 :::

 ### The Mapping File